jwuphysics/gnn-linking-lengths/README.md

-# Environmental Length Scales and the Galaxy-Halo Connection
+# Galaxy Environment Length Scales
-An exploration of galaxy environments using explainable AI and graph neural networks
+An exploration of galaxy environments in the context of the galaxy-halo connection using explainable AI and graph neural networks

 ## Data